 Golf is a sport that has to be played outside.
 There are no two ways about it, it’s an outdoor sport.
 This brings with it a host of benefits and good things.
 It’s one of the few sports where you can walk through and enjoy nature whilst playing.
 You definitely don’t get that during basketball, for example!

 Another great thing about this long, outdoor sport is the fact you’ll be getting a nice amount of sunshine and vitamin D. Perfect for the skin and immune system.
 This can be really beneficial for those of us who spend long working days indoors.
 Couple that with a full day of outdoor fresh air, your body is going to really appreciate its round of golf.
+If you’re looking to take your golfing experience to the next level, consider traveling to Ireland, a renowned destination for golf enthusiasts.
+There, you can find the best courses surrounded by stunning landscapes that add an extra layer of enjoyment to the game.
+So, whether you’re a seasoned player or a beginner, golf offers a perfect blend of physical activity, mental focus, and the beauty of the outdoors.

 Keeping Fit (steps, swing)